compgenomics2019/Team3-GenomeAssembly/README.md

 git clone git@github.gatech.edu:compgenomics2019/Team3-GenomeAssembly.git
 ```

-Next create and activate a conda environment from the yml file provides in the
+Next create and activate a conda environment from the yml files provided in the lib directory.
-lib directory.

 ```
 ### FOR LINUX ###